the first step

 How much will treatment cost?
 Do you cover my insurance?

-Trust your gut, but listen.
+Trust your gut, and listen.
 And keep asking what you feel you need to embark upon your process.

 what's next?